dirigible-io/dirigible-io.github.io/help/faq.md

 </details>
 <details>
 <summary><b>Why REST instead of server-side generation?</b></summary>
 We leverage the use of REST paradigm for the cloud applications created with the toolkit.
 There are quite enough reasons for these already well described in blogs related to Web 2.0.
-For us the strong difference is:
+For us the strong difference is:<br>
 - Clean separation of the data services from the user interface<br>
 - Independent development of both including easy mocking<br>
 - Possibility of reuse and/or composition of services in different user interfaces<br>